English Homes and Gardens

 Our home for the week will be the historic Spa Hotel located on several acres at the edge of Royal Tunbridge Wells.
 You’ll enjoy its two restaurants, pool, gym, spa and tennis courts if you wish.
 And, of course, there’s always the option of afternoon tea in the well-appointed lobby.

-Each day we’ll depart by mini-van or small bus to visit some of the noted houses and gardens nearby, as well as spending a day in Canterbury.
-Each evening, we’ll get together before dinner to talk about our days and sip a glass of wine.
-Afterwards, we’ll break into small groups to walk or taxi to restaurants, or take advantage of the hotel’s convenient bistro.
+Each day we’ll depart by mini-van or small bus to visit some of the noted houses and gardens nearby.
+For Henry James fans, a highlight of the trip will be visiting his home in the charming town of Rye.
+Each evening, we’ll get together before dinner to talk about our days, have a bit of book talk, and sip a glass of wine.
+Afterwards, we’ll break into small groups to walk or taxi to restaurants, or take advantage of eating in the hotel.
 You’ll have a restaurant list to help you decide where to eat.
-There will always be a choice of where to eat and with whom to eat, and you’ll never dine alone unless you feel like it.

-You’ll have two experienced trip leaders with you at all times.
+As with all our trips, you’ll have two experienced trip leaders with you at all times.
 The trip is limited to no more than 18 people, so you’ll never walk around in a huge group, or be driven in a big tourist bus.
-We’ll eat most of our lunches at National Trust properties.
+We’ll generally eat most of our lunches at National Trust properties.

-Late May/June is a wonderful time to visit Southeast England.
-Temperatures are warm, days are long, gardens are in bloom, and tourists are not yet out in full force.
+September is a wonderful month to visit Southeast England.
+Temperatures are warm, days are long, gardens are in bloom, children are back in school, and tourists are no longer out in full force.
 It’s a great opportunity to take yourself back in time as you walk through medieval homes or make your way through lush gardens.

 Please note that we may make changes to this itinerary in response to unexpected closings, road conditions, weather or other unforeseen events.